Bucket List Experience: Motor Gliding

 Every time before a flight, it’s important to do certain pre-flight checks.

-My Dad had done them many, many times before so he knew exactly what he needed to do.
-First, he opened the tank opening to see if there’s enough gasoline.
+First, he opened the tank opening to see if there was enough gasoline.
 In our case, there wasn’t so we had to pull the glider to the gas station.
-This may sound like an extraordinary act of strength but the glider weighed “only” 600 kilos.

 Next, he went around the glider to have a look if there was any visible damage.
 Luckily, he didn’t spot anything noticeable.

-Another important thing on the list of pre-flight checks was controlling the tire pressure.
 Even though tires are basically useless when up in the air, they’re still crucial for the start and landing of the motor glider.
 Thus it’s necessary to make sure everything’s correct so there won’t be any problems.

 After everything was fine outside of the glider, it was time to take a look inside.

-Hereby, my Dad told me, the most significant thing to consider is that there’s not a single unfixed object that could move around.
 He told me that once there was an accident where someone lost a coin which then got into the engine and caused a crash.

 I definitely didn’t want this to happen so I checked twice if all my belongings were safely stowed.